arrwhidev/time-track/README.md

 ## Google Sheet Configuration

 - The sheeet should be named `Sheet1`
-- Row `1` should contain the headings, these should match the values in the JSON configuration file `mappings` attribute.
+- Column `A` is reserved for the date, cell `A1` is the heading for the date -- you can name it anything.
-- Column `A` is used for the date, you can name the heading anything.
+- Row `1` should contain the headings, starting from cell `B1`, these should match the values in the JSON configuration file `mappings` attribute.g

 ## Usage